kubernetes-sigs/apiserver-builder-alpha/docs/watching_kubernetes_resources.md

 # Watching Kubernetes resources

+### Before you begin - configure your

+- Install minikube and start a new cluster
+- Create a new GO project
+- In the GO project init the repo with `apiserver-boot init`
+- Create a resource with `apiserver-boot create group version resource`
+- Build the executables with `apiserver-boot build executables`
+- Create the aggregation config with `apiserver-boot build config --local-minikube --name test --namespace default`
+- Install the aggregated apiserver config into minikube with `kubectl create -f config/apiserver.yaml`

 ## Run the sharedinformers to watch the types

 Setup the informers and related objects that are shared across all controllers